 You’re not a “broken extrovert” as some people and websites claim.
 Introverts, we must move from shame to confidence.
 Confidence often comes from self-awareness and then acceptance.
 Learn about your introversion (read Quiet and blogs like this one).
 Consider how you can use planning and downtime to lean on your strengths.
 As an introvert, you bring thoughtfulness, balance, creativity, organization, care, and determination to the workplace.
 You must start seeing yourself as a valuable person whose voice must be heard.
 “Quiet” shouldn’t mean “silent” on issues that are important to you.

 A calendar and detailed “to-do” lists are your friends.
 As introverts, thinking on our feet is not typically our strength.
 Schedule meetings rather than ad hoc business conversations.
 Ask others to schedule some time on your calendar.
 Book regular time with your manager and staff.
 Then develop an agenda and get prepared for those meetings.
 This prep work doesn’t have to be extensive, but planning your objectives, considering where others are coming from, and anticipating any points of conflict will help you actively participate and get your voice in the room.

 3. Build downtime into your busy day.

 Be sure to create downtime during the day.
 Take a walk.
 Have lunch by yourself.
 You might feel self-conscious during these times, but it really is okay.
 These are your moments of solitude.
-You may use the time to prep for an important meeting or staff discussion, or just to read and escape for a few minutes.
-This will re-energize you for the rest of the day.
+You may use the time to prep for an important meeting or a staff discussion, or just to read and escape for a few minutes.
+This time will re-energize you for the rest of the day.